Tech & Gadgets

 D. RESTful API Support:

-Microservices communicate with each other through APIs, and Rails is well-equipped to build RESTful APIs.
-The framework provides tools and conventions for creating APIs, making it seamless to expose the functionalities of each microservice to others.
+The framework provides tools and conventions for creating APIs, making it seamless to expose each microservice’s functionality to others.

 E. Ecosystem and Community:

-Ruby on Rails benefits from a vibrant community & an extensive ecosystem of libraries and tools.
 This can be advantageous when implementing microservices, as there is a wealth of resources and shared knowledge available.

-Building Microservices With Ruby On Rails
+Building Microservices With Ruby On Rails:

 Now that we understand the fundamental principles and advantages of both microservices and Ruby on Rails, let’s explore how to build microservices using this framework.